 The council now calculates and reports the ratio between the pay of the highest paid employee and the lowest paid employee on an annual basis, and includes this in the Pay Policy.
-The updated ratio (as at 31st December 2013) is 14.12:1.
+The updated ratio (as at 31st December 2014) is 14.01:1.
 This meets the Government expectation that the pay multiple relationship should be below 20:1 in local government.
+The council is committed to adopting the Living Wage later this year, which will increase the pay of the lowest paid employees, and reduce this ratio.